stoeps13/connections-doc/source/admin/admin/t_admin_forums_notification_replies_domino.md

     7. Add the following Lotusscript to the agent:

+        !!! note
-        **Note:** The following script is only an example to be used for reference, and you will need to change or adjust the script based on your actual environment.
+    The following script is only an example to be used for reference, and you will need to change or adjust the script based on your actual environment.

         ```
         Sub Initialize